 Neighborhood Business District Support Fund (NBDSF)

-As our neighborhood business districts are the economic, social, and entertainment hubs of our neighborhoods, the program provides funds to each of Cincinnati's 34 recognized business districts.
+As neighborhood business districts (NBDs) are the economic, social, and entertainment hubs of neighborhoods, NBDSF provides funds to each of Cincinnati's 33 recognized business districts.
 Some examples of how NBDs have used money in the past include:

-Organizational Development - Including leadership development, volunteer recruitement, capital assets for community benefit, etc.
+Organizational development programs, including leadership development, volunteer recruitement, capital assets for community benefit, etc.

 To learn more, please see the Program Guidelines.

-Under the fiscal year 2016 budget, Cincinnati City Council appropriated $4,530 for each business district.
-To receive funds, each eliglible neighborhood business district must fill out the application kit below.
+In the fiscal year 2017 budget, Cincinnati City Council appropriated $4,600 for each business district.
+To receive funds, each eliglible neighborhood business district must fill out the application kit.

-Submitting a Proposal: Please complete ALL forms in this Proposal Forms Packet and then mail to: City of Cincinnati, Communty & Economic Developent, 805 Central Avenue, Suite 700, Cincinnati OH 45202.
+Please complete all forms in this Proposal Forms Packet and mail to: City of Cincinnati, Communty & Economic Developent, 805 Central Avenue, Suite 700, Cincinnati OH 45202.

-After Submitting a Proposal: You will be scheduled to make a short presentation at the next CNBDU meeting.
+After submitting a proposal you will be scheduled to make a short presentation at the next Cincinnati Neighborhood Business Districts United (CNBDU) meeting.
 While the City administers and provides funding for the program, CNBDU reviews and recommends proposals for funding.
-CNBDU is a coalition of volunteer business owners representing approximately 34 business districts in the City of Cincinnati and serves as the City's advisory group on neighborhood business district development.
+CNBDU is a coalition of volunteer business owners representing approximately 33 business districts in the City of Cincinnati and serves as the City's advisory group on neighborhood business district development.

-Once Projects are Finished: Closing out your NBD Projects involves two steps.
+Closing out NBD projects involves two steps.
 First, fill out the Final Report Form.
-Second, you will send all documentation for how funds were spent (including invoices, canceled checks, or other supporting documentation) to the City.
+Second, send all documentation for how funds were spent (including invoices, canceled checks, or other supporting documentation) to the City.
 Please group all documentation by project.
-Download and complete this Invoice and attach it as the cover sheet.
+Download and complete this claim voucher/invoice and attach it as the cover sheet.
 If you received funds upfront, you will still show documentation of how funds were spent, but do not need to fill out the invoice.